dafny-lang/libraries/STYLE.md

     // The following method converts the given integer
     // to a string.
     //
-    // this method name can be simplified to toString()
+    // this method name can be simplified to ToString()
-    // so that the method call is Integer.toString(i)
+    // so that the method call is Integer.ToString(i)
-    // instead of Integer.integerToString(i).
+    // instead of Integer.IntegerToString(i).

     // YES
-    method toString(i: int) returns (s: string)
+    method ToString(i: int) returns (s: string)
         ...

     // NO
-    method integerToString(i: int) returns (s: string)
+    method IntegerToString(i: int) returns (s: string)
         ...
     }